Individual - Income determinationLast reviewed - 16 January 2023

 - Per-diems and accommodation expenses received in excess of norms established by Georgian Ministry of Finance.

-- Private use of the Company's automobile where an employee is legally entitled (according to the employment agreement, charter, etc.) for such use (Except for the one having electric engine).
+- Private use of the company's automobile where an employee is legally entitled (according to the employment agreement, charter, etc.) for such use (except for those having an electric engine).

 - When receiving loans at an interest rate lower than the rate established by the Finance Minister, the difference between the established and actual interest rates.